 This section is a quick-reference for GHC's command-line flags.
-For each flag, we also list its static/dynamic status (see Static, Dynamic, and Mode options (page 65)), and the flag's opposite (if available).
+For each flag, we also list its mode/dynamic status (see Dynamic and Mode options (page 69)), and the flag's opposite (if available).

 7.6.1 Verbosity options